This lesson will explain the structure of lipids as well as discuss their function in our bodies.

-In this lesson, you're going to learn about the different types of lipids, and their structure and function in your body.
-Specifically, you will look at the following:
+In this lesson, you're going to learn about the different types of lipids and their structure and function in your body.
+Specifically, this lesson will cover:

 Lipids are molecules that are nonpolar.
 They contain hydrogen, carbon, and oxygen.
-They are an organic molecule, and they don't dissolve in water, which goes along with them being nonpolar.
+They are an organic molecule.
+They also don't dissolve in water, which goes along with them being nonpolar.

 Lipid

-An organic molecule made up of glycerol and fatty acids, which is non-polar and does not dissolve easily in water
+An organic molecule made up of fatty acids, which is nonpolar, and does not dissolve easily in water.

 Nonpolar

-Fats are a type of lipid that have a fatty acid tail attached to a glycerol molecule.
+Fats are a type of lipid that have at least one fatty acid tail attached to a glycerol molecule.

 Fat

-A lipid made of a glycerol molecule and a fatty acid side chain
+A lipid made of a glycerol molecule and at least one fatty acid side chain.

 Saturated fats are a type of fat that only contain single covalent bonds in the fatty acid tail.